Macmillan & Co. Ltd. (London, UK)

 A list of Shakespeare titles in the Scholar’s Library faces the title page.
 The title page includes the date of publication.

-Printer information is on the last page in the book.
+Printer information is on the last page of the book.

 Paperback copies of some of the titles appear in the late 1950s through about 1970.